sam-m888/anticipatory-genealogy/README.md

 Now that we know a bit more about the two main concepts of Anticipatory Genealogy, lets look at some examples of how Discrete Actionable Tasks and Results Integration work together to help people.

-#### Primary Research
+#### Traditional Research

-Using Sally as an example, lets see how Anticipatory Genealogy applies to her situation.
+Lets see how Anticipatory Genealogy works for Sally, who wants to do research and expand her tree.

 **1 - Initial State**